essobedo/application-manager/README.md

 ## What is it for?

-The main purpose of this project is to be able to dynamically upgrade an application.
-The application can be both a Java FX application or a non Java FX application.
+The main purpose of this project is to be able to dynamically upgrade a guest application.
+The guest application can be both a Java FX application or a non Java FX application.

 ## How to build it?

 This project relies on *maven*, so you will need to install maven 3 with a JDK 8, then simply launch the famous command *mvn clean install* and that's it!

-If to avoid signing the artifacts you can launch  *mvn clean install -Pfast*.
+To avoid signing the artifacts you can launch  *mvn clean install -Pfast*.

 ## How to launch it?